arzieba1420/DTNetwork/README.md

 **I have just added ZIP packages with jar executable files in Releases with ENG and PL language versions (version 1.3)** [UPDATE 22-07-2019]
 **ENG version of the project will no longer be developed.
-I focus on PL version only from now** [UPDATE 22-02-2022]
+I focus on PL version only from now**
-**If you are interested in getting familiar with the Application just download and run .jar from .zip package.
-App starts on localhost:8080/dtnetwork**